HS2 and the City Council

 Maximising the benefits and improving local transport networks

-We are working with Centro and other West Midlands authorities to look at how we can improve local transport networks to maximise the benefits of HS2, in terms of access to the stations and the jobs and development opportunities that HS2 will create in the City and the wider region.
-The work is looking at all modes from walking and cycling to heavy rail improvements and everything in between.
-We’ll be consulting on the proposed connectivity package in Autumn 2013 and details will be published on this site.
+We have been working with Centro and other West Midlands authorities to look at how we can improve local transport networks to maximise the benefits of HS2, in terms of access to the stations and the jobs and development opportunities that HS2 will create in the City and the wider region.
+The work looked at all modes from walking and cycling to heavy rail improvements and everything in between.
+More information is available on the Centro website.

 The City Council is a key member of the GO-HS2 consortium – a group of West Midlands authorities and agencies who support HS2.
 The prime purpose of the HS2 consortium is the promotion of the local benefits of HS2 and lobbying and support for HS2 at all levels.
 For more information you can view the GO-HS2 website.